NHL on USA: History

-Before the USA Network came to be (1969-1980)
+Before the USA Network came to be (1969–1980)

 Manhattan Cable and HBO (1969–1977)

 Manhattan Cable (subsequently referred to as the MSG Network) debuted in the spring of 1969 and did all home events from the Madison Square Garden: New York Knicks basketball, New York Rangers hockey, college basketball, horse shows, Golden Gloves boxing, tennis, the Westminster Dog Show, ice capades, professional wrestling, etc. The first reference to the channel as “MSG Network” was sometime around 1971–72, although the name did not become official until 1977.

 The first televised events were NHL and NBA playoffs in the spring of 1969; in those playoffs Marty Glickman did play-by-play for the Knicks broadcasts while Win Elliott did play-by-play for the Rangers.

 Meanwhile, HBO began simulcasting some MSG games in 1972 beginning with the Rangers/Vancouver Canucks game on November 8, 1972 (the first ever program televised on HBO, to a few subscribers in Wilkes-Barre, PA).
 1974–75 marked the only year in which HBO used MSG announcers for their feed.
 Because HBO is a premium cable service, this created a burden on announcers to fill in dead airtime on HBO while commercials aired on MSG Network.
 HBO did not broadcast Knicks or Rangers games after the 1976–77 season.

 UA-Columbia (1977–1980)

 When the MSG/HBO marriage ended in 1977, Madison Square Garden proceeded to seek a new partner to launch a national network to show off its events.
 So for several years, beginning with the 1977–78 season, all MSG home events (such as those involving the Knicks, Rangers, etc.) were then televised on a fledgling network that would eventually become known as the USA Network.
-This channel, which debuted on September 22, 1977, was basically a continuation of the existing MSG Network.
-The key difference however, was that it was now nationally syndicated via satellite rather than terrestrially.
+This channel, which debuted on September 22, 1977, was a continuation of the existing MSG Network.
+The key difference, however, was that it was now nationally syndicated via satellite rather than terrestrially.
 It was also the first cable channel to be supported by advertising revenues.
 By this time (as previously alluded to), the channel was officially called the “Madison Square Garden Network” or MSG Network.